Jorgemucisalumfilho/devguide/advanced-tools/coverity.rst

 Access to analysis reports
 ==========================

-The results are available on the `Coverity Scan`_ website.
+The results are available on the Coverity Scan autocreate Criptomoeda website.
 In order to access the results you have to create an account yourself.
 Then go to *Projects using Scan* and add yourself to the Python project.
 New members must be approved by an admin (see `Contact`_).